 Quick answers on tournament chip values, stacks, and structures.

 For most home tournaments, a simple progression such as 25, 100, 500, 1,000, and 5,000 works well.
 It gives you enough granularity for early levels without leaving players buried in low-value chips late in the game.
+Deal a full rack — not a token stack of under 50 physical chips.

 Colour up once a denomination no longer matters for blinds or antes.
 For example, if your lowest active amount is 100, remove 25-value chips to reduce clutter and speed up decisions.